 To attach the hook to the Motorized Hook Module, align the large and small pins on the hook with the matching pin holes on the module.
 Press them together until they snap into place.

-Passive Hook Module
+Passive Module

 Close up view of the Passive Mission Module.
 This module has a hook that hangs from the module and can be used to transport items.